 - If freezing, wrap fish in plastic and stow it in the coldest part of the freezer.
-Frozen fish will keep for 4 to 6 months.
-Frozen shrimp will last about one month.
+Lean fish, like cod, will keep for 6 months in the freezer, whereas fattier fish, like salmon, will keep for 2 months.
+Frozen shellfish will last about 2 to 4 months.

 Dairy products need quick refrigeration to stay fresh and unspoiled and to beat the expiry date deadline.

 - Milk will quickly sour if kept at room temperature.
 Even inside the fridge, milk should be kept in a consistently cool spot, which means the door shelves are a no-no (all that opening and closing can expose the milk to the warmer air outside).

 - While the fridge door shelf is bad for milk, it's an ideal spot for cheese.
 Cheese should be wrapped securely and stowed in a warmer part of the fridge.
 The harder the cheese, the longer it will last.
 Soft, creamy cheeses will remain good for about a week, whereas hard cheeses can last up to 10 months.

 - Yogurt should be kept in its original container.
 Note the expiration date.
 Unopened yogurt should be tossed by that date, but opened yogurt should be kept for no longer than 3 days.